Graduate students get direct exposure working with community organizations

 SW679 & Pathway Home Program

 An important aspect of social work coursework is to give students direct exposure to the people, organizations, and situations they will interact with in their careers.
-This realism was one the most appreciated aspects of SW679: Program Planning, Monitoring, and Evaluation for students who took the course from Brandon Youker.
+This realism was one of the most appreciated aspects of SW679: Program Planning, Monitoring, and Evaluation for students who took the course from Brandon Youker.

 Students divided into teams to provide evaluations of the Pathway Home program, a partnership between Mel Trotter Ministries and Family Promise, a nonprofit focusing on homeless families.
 Participants in the program are provided with shelter and support services while staff work with them to find permanent, affordable housing.